 AAHCM delivers on the promise of interdisciplinary, high-value health care in the home for all people in need by promoting the art, science, and practice of home care medicine.
 It is the professional association that represents physicians, nurse practitioners, physician assistants, social workers, and others working in the field of home care medicine.

-The mission of The National Home-Based Primary Care and Palliative Care Network is to advance the field of home-based medical care through a coordinated program of quality improvement and applied research.
+The mission of the National Home-Based Primary Care Learning Network is to advance the field of home-based medical care through a coordinated program of quality improvement and applied research.

 Respecting Choices® (RC) is an internationally recognized, evidence-based system for person-centered decision making that transforms the healthcare culture by honoring an individual’s goals and values.